virajp/copyx/README.md

-# copyx
+# xcopy

-CLI to copy all the files matching a pattern
+CLI to copy all the files matching a pattern to a destination directory.